 What Is The Asking Price On A House?

-When you’re getting ready to sell your home, you want to ensure you choose the asking price.
-Setting the right asking price will make your home more appealing to the maximum number of buyers possible.
+When you’re getting ready to sell your home, you want to make sure that you start with the right asking price.
+Setting the right price will make your home more appealing to the maximum number of buyers possible.
 This article will define asking price and explain how you can determine a reasonable asking price when it’s time to sell your home.

-The asking price – also referred to as a listing price – is the amount of money a seller would like to receive for their home.
+The asking price – also referred to as a listing price or list price – is the amount of money a seller would like to receive for their home.
 The seller and their real estate agent come up with the asking price as a starting point for potential buyers.

 It’s important to understand that the asking price isn’t necessarily the amount the seller will receive for the property.
-The buyer and seller will negotiate to come up with the final selling price.
+Instead, the buyer and seller will negotiate to come up with the final selling price.

 What’s The Difference Between Asking Price Vs. Selling Price?

 The asking price is the amount the home is listed for, while the selling price is how much the property actually sells for.
-These two numbers could be the same, but in most cases, they are different.
+These two numbers could be the same, but in most cases they’re different.

-However, if the seller is operating in a buyer’s market, the selling price could be lower than the asking price.
-Since fewer buyers are looking for homes, the seller doesn’t have as much leverage to negotiate for a higher price.
+In a buyer’s market, the selling price could wind up being lower than the asking price.
+Since fewer buyers are looking for homes, you may not have as much leverage to negotiate for a higher price.
+When that happens, you may need to start with a more competitive asking price to attract more buyers or be willing to negotiate with a potential buyer.

 How To Set The Asking Price On Your Home

 There is an art to determining the asking price of a house you’re selling.
-If you set the asking price too high, you may have fewer interested buyers, and the house could stay on the market longer.
-Here are a few steps you can take to determine the asking price.
+If you set the asking price too high, you may have fewer interested buyers, causing the house to stay on the market longer.
+Here are a few steps you can take to determine the asking price:

 A listing agent, also called a seller’s agent, is a real estate professional representing the seller in a real estate transaction.
-Your listing agent has access to market data and real estate experience, so you should ask for their professional advice when setting the asking price.
+Your listing agent has access to market data, real estate experience and an understanding of the local real estate market, so you should ask for their professional advice when setting the asking price.

 The current real estate market conditions can also help you determine the asking price of your property.
 For instance, if the economy is strong and there’s a high demand from potential buyers, you’ll be able to set a higher asking price.